FrancescoRac/Collaborative-Perception-for-Autonomous-Veichles/README.md

 ### Description

-This lab focuses on the utilization of Intelligent Road-Side Unit (IRSU) data, particularly in the context of enhanced vehicle perception and environment mapping.
-Students will work with LiDAR data and learn how to effectively visualize and interpret this data for autonomous vehicle applications.
+This lab focuses on utilizing Intelligent Road-Side Unit (IRSU) data to enhance vehicle perception and environment mapping.
+It provides hands-on experience with LiDAR data, helping participants learn how to effectively visualize and interpret it for autonomous vehicle applications.

 ## Task 1